Interview with Colin Deverell

 CJ: You were volunteering on the railway, you were helping?

 CD: Yes, I did a signals course in 1968 I think, ‘69 something like that, ‘69, nothing like what they do today, it’s much more.
-But then they said we really need somebody in the booking office to get it started, so course I’m married, two children, you can’t spend too much time.
+But then they said well we really need somebody in the booking office to get it started, so ‘cause I’m married, two children, you can’t spend too much time.
 Anyway, I took it on.
 I ordered these little tickets, cardboard tickets as you push in the machine: boom boom.
 It puts the date on it, you know, that’s what it was.
-Quite cheap as well.
+Quite cheap as well you know.
 At that stage, 1974 it opened, 1974.
 Bill Deedes came down, he opened it.
 Just went as far as Rolvenden, that’s as far as we could get.
 It took another two or three years to get to Wittersham Road.
 Ted Heath, oh yeah, he came and opened it, Ted Heath, yeah, and to Bodiam and Northiam, so it took many many years, it was quite a few years after.
 Opened in 1974, about ‘88 something like that I think, it got to Bodiam.
 The Lottery I think paid for it, paid for part of that between Northiam and Bodiam.
-But they were always short of money, you know, no matter what.
+But they were always short of money, you know, no matter what, you know.
 A new boiler costs at least ten thousand pounds you see, for an engine, everything is so costly now, I’m afraid.
 So that was my job.
 So I did do things, I didn’t just sit at home doing nothing!

 CJ: Well, you’ve certainly led an interesting life, Colin, and thanks very much for talking to us today.